 )

-Run the following command to build the extension:
+Run the following command to build and install the extension:

-This will generate a shared object file (adder.so or adder.pyd on Windows) that you can import in Python.
+This will generate a shared object file (adder.so or adder.pyd on Windows) in the current directory that you can import in Python.

 Step 4: Using the Extension in Python